 Signs and Symptoms of Dexedrine Abuse

 Dexedrine abuse is usually fairly easy to recognize.
 Individuals on high doses of this drug will often become excitable and talkative, also experiencing an increase in heart rate and body temperature.
 Those taking Dexedrine in large doses will often experience the normal side effects of the drug more intensely.
-As stated by the National Library of Medicine, these can include:

 - Difficulty falling asleep